tfabris/Close-Encounters-Mothership-Scanner/Close Encounters of the Third Kind - Scanner Effect.md

 or downward in relation to the photocell, just a fraction of an inch.
 This way, each frame, the photocell would trace a slightly different path across the pattern.
-According to Scott Squires, the cutout patterns were usually diagonal, to cause the lights to rotate with each vertical step of the light source.
+According to Scott Squires, the cutout patterns were usually diagonal, to cause the lights to rotate with each vertical step of the light box.
 Patterns with long tapers would cause the the lights to seem to widen or shrink.